Transformerio/CS460-mod9/deliverables/reflection.md

 | n/a | n/a | n/a | n/a | n/a |
 | n/a | n/a | n/a | n/a | n/a |

 The reason why I believe that no CVEs were found were because of a few reasons.
-One reason could be the reason that Syft discovered no meaningful components and only listed the current directory as a component.
-This gives very little information to the grype tool.
-Additionally, there are very little files and dependencies, most of the tools are custom built.
-For the dependencies that are there, they’re very popular libraries meaning that updates and bug fixes are way more common and prevalent.
+One reason could be the reason that a majority of the packages that Syft scanned were custom made.
+This means that their hashes wouldn't match some vulnerably libraries in grype's database.
+Additionally, the depth of the scan by grype might not be totally exhaustive meaning that it didn't check line by line of code in each file.
+This could allow for exploits, like buffer overflows, to be overlooked.